fox-it/dissect-docs/README.md

 When writing documentation you can use the convenience command below.
 This rebuilds the Sphinx project when source files change and automatically reloads your browser.

+Please note that in order for the `make watch` command to work, you will have to run `make html` first at least once.

 ```bash
 cd docs && make watch
 ```